-Nursing intervention - the initiation and completion of a client focused action necessary to accomplish the goal(s) defined in the client-centered plan of care.
+Nursing Intervention - the initiation and completion of a client focused action necessary to accomplish the goal(s) defined in the client-centered plan of care.

-Practical nurse - a person licensed to practice practical nursing under the Act and this chapter.
+Practical Nurse - a person licensed to practice practical nursing under the Act and chapter 55 of this title.

-Re-entry program- a formal program of study with both didactic and clinical components, designed to prepare a nurse who has been out of practice to re-enter into nursing practice at the practical nurse level.
+Re-entry program- a formal program of study with both didactic and clinical components, designed to prepare a nurse who has been out of practice to re-enter into nursing practice at the registered nurse level.

-Registered nurse - a person licensed to practice registered nursing under the Act and chapter 54 of this title.
+Registered Nurse - a person licensed to practice registered nursing under the Act and this chapter.